y3titi/BdoStat/README.md

 # BdoStat
-Black Desert Online  toll base on arsha.io api
+Black Desert Online  tool base on arsha.io api

+#Description

+arshaioCurrentStock.py log info each 30 minutes number of trades for some important items

+arshaiobuildfulldata.py build full market info and save it in .json and .xlsx